 These two events now combine with this online exhibition, and publication of a new fine art monograph, featuring all 23 paintings, with texts by Eleanor McEvoy, art historian Mary Rose Beaumont and curator Wilfrid Wright.

-Furthermore, in a unique evening at Manchester’s Louder Than Words Festival, Eleanor McEvoy will play Gimme Some Wine live, as well as other songs from the new album, followed by the first public screening in the UK of the award-winning documentary Gimme Some Wine: The Story of a Song.
-This will be followed by a live Q&A with David Tregunna (Gollon’s gallerist and friend) and Eleanor McEvoy, chaired by Roisin Dwyer, which will explore how Gollon and Mcevoy worked together, and what each gave the other’s work.
+In November, a unique evening at Manchester’s Louder Than Words Festival, Eleanor McEvoy played Gimme Some Wine live, as well as other songs from the new album, followed by the first public screening in the UK of the award-winning documentary Gimme Some Wine: The Story of a Song.
+Followed by a live Q&A with David Tregunna (Gollon’s gallerist and friend) and Eleanor McEvoy, chaired by Roisin Dwyer, exploring how Gollon and Mcevoy worked together, and what each gave the other’s work.